michelefa1988/Youtrack_Custom_Addons/Readme.md

 **configuration file**
 * config/config.coffee.template must be renamed to config.coffee
-* Relative sections in config.coffee must be renamed to reflect the changes of your youtrack instance
+* Relative sections in config.coffee must be updated to reflect the changes of your youtrack instance

-### parameters
+### Parameters
-For convience, some of the parameters could be entered as environment variables, inside the configuration file or overridden in parameters
+For convenience, some of the parameters could be entered as environment variables, inside the configuration file or overridden in parameters
 **Youtrack email address**
   * -email parameter OR
   * youtrack_email environment variable OR
-    * place email address inside config.coffee
+  * Email address can be placed inside config.coffee

 **Youtrack Password**
   * -pass parameter OR
   * youtrack_password environment variable OR
-  * place email address inside config.coffee
+  * Password can be placed inside config.coffee

 **Sprint Number**